Did You Slip or Fall on Someone Else’s Property?

 Types of property liability accidents, including slip & fall injuries

-Our Scottsdale slip and fall attorneys bring claims for all types of property accidents including:
+Our Scottsdale slip and fall attorney brings claims for all types of property accidents including:

 Construction site owners also have a duty to keep their work sites safe and to properly warn passers-by so that people don’t fall into holes or work areas, suffer due to an explosion or toxic chemicals, or suffer any injury due to flying debris.

-At the Scottsdale injury law firm of Amar Esq.
-PLLC, our Scottsdale slip & fall injury lawyers understand how to prepare your case for trial so that wrongdoers can be held liable for changing your life.
+At the Phoenix injury law office of Amar Esq.
+PLLC, our Scottsdale slip and fall injury lawyer understands how to prepare your case for trial so that wrongdoers can be held liable for changing your life.
 We investigate the cause of the accident, conduct formal inquiries as to what prior accidents occurred at the property, and work to discover what safety measures were and weren’t taken.
 For strong guidance through the litigation and negotiation process, feel free to contact us at 480.802.8232, or complete our online form to arrange a free consultation.

 Contact us at 480.802.8232 or fill out the form below.

-We are Scottsdale slip and fall injury attorneys.
+We are a slip and fall law firm located in Scottsdale, Arizona.
 At Amar Esq.
-PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your voice is heard.
-Whether your matter settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve.
+PLLC, we focus on providing effective trial lawyer and litigation abilities to ensure your matter is properly handled.
+Whether your case settles or ends up at trial in front of a jury, we strive to regain the quality and enjoyment of life you deserve, in addition to obtaining the best results possible.